hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Viewing Global State
 --------------------

-Use the command `sawtooth state list` to list the nodes in the Merkle tree (truncated list):
+Use the command ``sawtooth state list`` to list the nodes in the Merkle tree:

 .. code-block:: console

   $ sawtooth state list

-The output of the command will be similar to this:
+The output of the command will be similar to this truncated list:

 .. code-block:: console